Victor Villarreal

 Victor Villarreal is an American musician and songwriter, best known for his role as guitarist in Cap'n Jazz, Owls and Joan of Arc.
 His music incorporates elements of classical, indie and emo, and contains surreal guitar solos and instrumentals.

 Biography

 Villarreal took up the guitar at the age of 12, and played in several bands with Tim Kinsella, his childhood friend.
 They performed as Cap'n Jazz, Owls and Joan of Arc.
 Villarreal also had Joan of Arc bassist Erik Bocek perform in Villarreal's own group, Ghosts and Vodka.
 Having worked at a dog hospital, Villarreal later started a dog-training program called "Everything Canine."
 Villarreal returned to making music after his brother died, releasing the albums, "Sleep Talk" and "Invisible Cinema" through Joyful Noise Recordings in Indianapolis.

 Villarreal often features cantaloupes in his music and album artwork.
 He has also said that he's influenced by Iron Maiden and Rush.

+He married in 2024 and resides in England.